testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/azure-devops.md

 **Step 7: Checking the Test Run Results**
 That was all about Running the Job, now we would learn how can we see the result reports in Azure.
 Once the job is completed we can see the JUnit report in the **Test Plans > Runs** as shown below:
 ![Test Plans Runs in Pipelines in Azure DevOps](https://docs.testsigma.com/images/azure-devops/pipelines-testplans-runs-azure-devops.png)
-After clicking on Runs you can select the execution for which you want to view the report and then you will be navigated to the page below, and also you can download the JUnit report in XML format.
+After clicking on Runs you can select the Test plan for which you want to view the report and then you will be navigated to the page below, and also you can download the JUnit report in XML format.
 ![Junit report in Azure DevOps](https://docs.testsigma.com/images/azure-devops/junit-report-azure-devops.png) You can use another shell script to convert the JUnit XML format result into an HTML format.
 A tool like [Allure](https://docs.qameta.io/allure/#_reporting) can help you with this.